nfisher1226/fretboard-layout/README.md

 to templates. **partial implementation 4/7/21** | **completed 5/5/21**
 * Port to Gtk4
   * Preferences window should use new preferences dialog widget
+* Support changing from metric to imperial measurements